showkatewang/Belly_Button_Biodiversity/README.md

 ## Overview

-The purpose of this project is to create a dynamic webpage to select and display the microbiom within the belly button of each research participant.
+The purpose of this project is to assist the microbiology lab that partnered with Improbable Beef, a food start-up, to find the microorganism that will best mimic the taste of beef.
+Different microbiome exists on or within different regions of the human body and also different individuals.
+This study holds the assumption that the microorganism that mimics the taste of beef resides within a certain individual's naval region.
+This study samples individuals from across the country and anonymizes each person by utilizing ID numbers.
+To assist the lab in their study, I created a dynamic dashboard to select an ID and display the microbiome within the belly button of each participant.

 ---